Owen Hargreaves: Bayern Munich

 Hargreaves tried out for Bayern Munich in October 1996.
 Hargreaves moved at the age of 16 from Calgary Foothills to Bayern Munich on 1 July 1997.
 He played in the Under-19 team for two and a half years before spending nine months with the Amateur team.
 While with the Under-19s the team reached the final of the German Championship in 1998.
 They lost in the final to Borussia Dortmund, but only after a penalty shoot-out in Dortmund's Stadion Rote Erde.

 On 12 August 2000, Hargreaves played in his first Bundesliga match against Hertha Berlin, making an appearance as a substitute for Carsten Jancker in the 83rd minute.
 His first start came against SpVgg Unterhaching on 16 September 2000.
 That season the club were Bundesliga champions and also won the UEFA Champions League, with Hargreaves starting the final in central midfield.
-Hargreaves is one of only two English players to have won a Champions League medal with a non-English club, alongside two-time winner Steve McManaman (who won the Champions League with Real Madrid in 1999–2000 and 2001–02).
+Hargreaves is one of only three English players to have won a Champions League medal with a non-English club, alongside two-time winner Steve McManaman (who won the Champions League with Real Madrid in 1999–2000 and 2001–02) and Jude Bellingham (who won the Champions League with Real Madrid in 2024).

 In the 2001–02 season Hargreaves established himself as a first team regular.
-He made 46 appearances in all, with the club finishing third in the Bundesliga, making the quarter finals of the Champions League and being defeated in the DFB-Pokal by Schalke.
+He made 46 appearances in all, with the club finishing third in the Bundesliga, making the quarter-finals of the Champions League and being defeated in the DFB-Pokal by Schalke.
 The club regained their Bundesliga title in 2002–03, along with the DFB-Pokal.
 On 26 January 2003, Hargreaves scored his first Bundesliga goal in the game against Borussia Mönchengladbach.